-There are two daily direct bus services from Kep to Phnom Penh which you can book online.
+There are currently 12 direct bus services a day from Kep to Phnom Penh available to book online.

-- Universe Luxury-27: This service uses a modern bus with reclining seats and free WiFi.
+- Universe Luxury: This service uses a modern bus with reclining seats and free WiFi.

 Use the Search Box below to buy your tickets from Kep to Phnom Penh.